ygfalcon/Solsniper-zero/docs/setup.md

    pip install .[fastcompress]
    ```

-For a guided setup you can run `scripts/startup.py` which checks dependencies, verifies that the `solhunter-wallet` CLI is installed, prompts for configuration and wallet details, then launches the bot live. `make start` runs the same script with `--one-click` for unattended startup.
+For a guided setup you can run `scripts/startup.py` which checks dependencies, verifies that the `solhunter-wallet` CLI is installed, prompts for configuration and wallet details, then launches the bot live. `make start` runs the same script for unattended startup.
 The `solhunter-start` command provides the same non-interactive flow by default while still accepting the standard flags for customization.

 On macOS, double-click `start.command` to launch, or run `python -m solhunter_zero.launcher` from Terminal for the same entry point.